About the Verde Valley

 Historic Old Town

-Don’t be surprised if you see one of our resident peacocks strolling down the street or sidewalk of Old Town.
-We encourage you to spend some time shopping and dining in Old Town where you’ll find a variety of unique and eclectic shops and fine eateries that will surely put a smile on your face.
+We encourage you to spend some time shopping and dining in Old Town where you’ll find a variety of unique and eclectic shops, fine eateries and tasting rooms that will surely put a smile on your face.
+The Arizona Republic has even named Old Town Cottonwood "A Culinary Hot Spot"!
 Visit the Old Town Association site for more details. http://www.oldtown.org/

 Nearly 80% of the land in the Verde Valley is National Forest.
 The Coconino National Forest is generally located north and east of the Verde River while the Prescott National Forest is south and west of the River.
 The region includes 20 square miles of State Trust Land most of which is located along state highways between Cottonwood and Sedona and between Cottonwood and Camp Verde.
 Only about 17% of the Verde Valley is privately owned.

 The City of Cottonwood incorporated in 1960.
 During this period area roads were improved , particularly the Highway 89A "Bypass" and SR 260 to serve the needs of the Phoenix Cement Plant located in Clarkdale.
 This facility supplied the cement for the Glen Canyon Dam project near Page.
 During the early 1970's about 4,500 lots were platted outside the Cottonwood City Limits by Ned Warren - the Queen Creek Land & Cattle Company.
 These lots, known as Verde Village, have limited infrastructure but have been built upon over time and few vacant parcels remain today.
-With road development and an increasingly large residential base, commercial development moved south from Old Town to SR89A intersections at Main Street and at SR260 during the 1970's and 1980's.
+Commercial projects and road improvements continue and a large project to add several lanes on Hwy 260 from I-17 is underway to accommodate the many visitors we have from around the world.
+About 50% of our visitors drive up from Phoenix to enjoy our cooler weather, scenery, wineries and several other entertainment options.

 Since 2001 the City has pursued the acquisition of the private water companies serving the area and with those acquisitions the City of Cottonwood has become a full service municipality.